ericjang/aibook/sources/chapter05.md

 This is where AI excels : in reflecting human preferences, in imitation of human expert behaviors, it lifts the burden of having to be explicit about what we want or how we define something to be a cat or not (human provides label saying something is a cat, but does not tell the machine how to do it).

+## What is a Task?

+At Google, you would not believe how many millions of dollars in Googler salaries were wasted on the definitions of "robotic tasks".

+Multi-task systems do multiple things

 ## Executing on Ideas